-Paczy{\'n}ski and his collaborators developed in the late 1970's and early 1980's a very general method of constructing perfect fluid equilibria of matter that rotates around a Kerr black hole along circles (e.g. \cite{jaroszynski_80,paczynski_80,paczynski_81,paczynski_82}).
+Paczy{\'n}ski and his collaborators developed, in the late 1970s and early 1980s, a very general method of constructing perfect fluid equilibria of matter orbiting around a Kerr black hole~\cite{jaroszynski_80, paczynski_80, paczynski_81, paczynski_82}.
 They assumed for the stress energy tensor and four velocity,

 and derived from $\nabla_{\mu}T^{\mu}_{~\nu}=0$ that,